FrancisCrickInstitute/warpAnnotations/README.md

 [Read more](https://uk.mathworks.com/help/matlab/matlab_external/static-path-of-java-class-path.html) about adding to your static Java path.

-## Usage: creating new correlative experiments
+### Use case: creating new correlative experiments

+#### Define the datasets (nodes)

-### Define the scale of each dataset in `warping/data/datasets.csv`
+Define the name and scale of each dataset in `warping/data/datasets.csv`

-The scale is specified in `nm` for each dimension.
+The scale should be specified in `nm` for each dimension.

+#### Define the warp relationships between datasets (edges)

-### Define the parameters for each transformation between datasets in `warping/data/warpings.csv`
+Define the parameters for each transformation between datasets in `warping/data/warpings.csv`

 The parameters specify the following properties: